 Opportunities exist in the provision and practice of health services, from education and training to facilities.
-Cootamundra has the largest percentage of those Providing a range of areas for businesses and services to aged over 65 in the Riverina and could use this as a spark for opportunity to grow a service industry and the population overall with a ability to target education for shortage areas (see figure 6) and then encourage migration to the community appropriately qualified physiotherapists and seniors carers (see figure 7).
+Cootamundra has the largest percentage of those aged over 65 in the Riverina and could use this as a spark for opportunity to grow a service industry and the population overall with a ability to target education for shortage areas (see figure 6) and then encourage migration to the community appropriately qualified physiotherapists and seniors carers (see figure 7).